 BRAIND's Ingredient Branding Model

 Creating a pull-effect through meaningful, purpose-driven Brand Programs.
 Start acting as an Ingredient Brand.
-Constantly manage the push/pull activities of the demand chain and extract more value out of your innovation.
+Constantly manage the push/pull activities of the demand chain and extract more value from your innovation.

 BRAIND's brand network model

-The total brand experience is created by the sum of all individual experiences end users have with a brand.
+The total brand experience is created by the sum of all the individual experiences that end users have with a brand.
 Directly and through the Brand Partner Network.

-Attitude, communications, product & service performance and multichannel distribution of the Ingredient Brand and all brand partners are coining the total brand experience.
+Attitude, communications, product & service performance together with multichannel distribution of the Ingredient Brand and all brand partners are coining the total brand experience.